cliffordsepato/cliffordsepato/README.md

 **What you'll find here**

-On this page👋 , you'll find a mix of personal and professional projects that showcase my skills and interests 🤓.
-From data analysis 📊 and machine learning 🤖 to web development 🌐 and automation ⚙️, I enjoy exploring new tools and techniques to push the boundaries of what's possible 💥.
-Let's collaborate on something awesome! 🚀
+On this page , you'll find a mix of personal and professional projects that showcase my skills and interests.
+From data analysis and machine learning to web development and automation , I enjoy exploring new tools and techniques to push the boundaries of what's possible .
+Let's collaborate on something awesome!

 Some of my recent projects include: